codeAllien/callForCode2020/README.md

-# callForCode2020
+# callForCode2020c Challenge
 This project is created for the Call for Code 2020 Challenge to respond to the CODIV-19 pandemic

-# Name Project Emergency-Call
+# Emergency-Call

 ## Setting up
 1. Import the existing project